mcapuccini/MaRe/README.md

 ## EasyMap usage
 ```
+EasyMap: map a distributed dataset using a command form a Docker container.
 Usage: Easy Map [options] inputPath outputPath

   --imageName <value>
         Docker image name (default: "ubuntu:14.04").
   --command <value>
         command to run inside the Docker container, e.g. 'rev /input > /output'.
-  --noTrim
+  --trimCommandOutput
-        if set the command output will not get trimmed.
+        if set the command output will get trimmed.
   --wholeFiles
         if set, multiple input files will be loaded from an input directory.
 The command will executed in parallel, on the whole files.
-In contrast,
-        when this is not set the file/files in input is/are splitted line by line,
-        and the command is executed in parallel on each line of the file.
+In contrast, when this is not set the file/files in input is/are splitted line by line, and the command is executed in parallel on each line of the file.
   --commandTimeout <value>
         execution timeout for the command, in sec. (default: 1200).
   --local
         set to run in local mode (useful for testing purpose).
+  --dockerSudo
+        set to run docker with passwordless sudo.
+  --dockerOpts <value>
+        additional options for "Docker run" (default: none).
   inputPath
         dataset input path.
 Must be a directory if wholeFiles is set.
   outputPath